Base

 In the context of computing, a swap file with an extension of ".swp" is a temporary file used by some text editors, such as Vi or Vim, to store changes made to a file while it is being edited.
 When you open a file in Vi or Vim, a hidden ".swp" file is created in the same directory as the original file.
 This file is used to store changes made to the file while you are editing it.
 If the editor crashes or if your system loses power, the swap file can be used to recover your unsaved changes when you reopen the file.
 It is worth noting that the swap file is not a backup of the original file, and should not be relied upon for data recovery in the event of file loss or corruption.
 It is also important to clean up any leftover swap files after you are done editing a file, as they can take up disk space unnecessarily.

-In the case of this question, they are referring to the /login.php.swp
+In the case of this question, they are referring to the

-file in the /login
+file in the/login

 directory.

-If we view the source code for the /login/login.php
+If we view the source code for the

-page it doesn't show any of the backend code.
+page it doesn't show any of the backend code.However, if we download the

-file and use strings
+file and usestrings

 to view it, we will get some good information.